MicrosoftDocs/fabric-docs/docs/security/security-conditional-access.md

 # Conditional access in Fabric

-The Conditional Access feature in Microsoft Entra ID offers a number of ways enterprise customers can secure apps in their tenants, including:
+The Conditional Access feature in Microsoft Entra ID offers several ways enterprise customers can secure apps in their tenants, including:

-- Multi-factor authentication
+- Multifactor authentication
 - Allowing only Intune enrolled devices to access specific services
 - Restricting user locations and IP ranges
 For more information on the full capabilities of Conditional Access, see the article [Microsoft Entra Conditional Access documentation](/entra/identity/conditional-access/).